WALS® and VectoBac® WDG win Annual Chicago Innovation Award.

 Contact a Valent BioSciences public health representative to learn more about our WALS℠ program scientific consulting/analysis and reporting services.
 Contact us

 More than a product – a layered strategy

-WALS is not merely a product, it’s a layered approach that utilizes cutting-edge formulation technology and a special application system to deliver the highly effective and target-specific biorational larvicide VectoBac® WDG (Bti strain AM65‐52,) a water-dispersible granule formulation – with wide-area larvicide spraying.
-Building upon more than 20 years of research, Valent BioSciences in partnership with other public health organizations have developed the most target-specific biorational solution for controlling mosquito larvae in small, numerous, cryptic container habitats.
+WALS is not merely a product, it’s a layered approach that utilizes cutting-edge formulation technology and a special application system to deliver the highly effective and target-specific biorational larvicide VectoBac® WDG (Bti strain AM65‐52).
+Building upon more than 20 years of research, Valent BioSciences in partnership with other public health organizations have developed the most target-specific biorational solution for controlling mosquito larvae in small, cryptic, and often numerous container habitats.
 And with the increasing potential of vector-borne disease outbreaks from container mosquitoes threatening larger segments of our population, there’s never been a greater need for WALS to help public health professionals meet their Integrated Vector Management (IVM) goals.

 The WALS layered approach

 WALS’ solution for the management of vector populations is found at the intersection of three factors: 1) numerous, small, cryptic larval habitats, 2) container mosquito vectors and 3) application strategy.

 Container mosquito species can vector diseases such as Zika virus, West Nile virus, dengue fever, yellow fever, and chikungunya virus.
 Larvae of these vector populations often inhabit small containers and other difficult-to-find and/or access habitats.

 WALS can be applied in a variety of methods for specific container habitats (both artificial and natural containers): Backpack sprayers for targeted coverage of hot spots.
 Vehicle mounted sprayers for wide-area coverage of specific blocks.
 And aerial application for rapid coverage of large blocks.

 Why it works

 Several characteristics uniquely position the WALS strategy to enhance IVM programs aimed at controlling container mosquitoes.
 As a biorational solution, programs can have peace-of-mind that these applications are non-toxic to humans, animals and other non-target organism populations (e.g. beneficial insects), yet meets the efficacy requirements required by public health organizations.